DillonSteyl/SCIE1000/README.md

 Week 5: context 2, loop 2

-Week 6: Exercise 6.7 (Spot the error).
-Exercise 6.12 (second spot the error) all the way up to exercise 6.19 (code challenge).
+Week 6: Exercise 6.7 (Spot the error (1)).
+Exercise 6.12 (spot the error (2)) all the way up to exercise 6.19 (code challenge).

+Week 9: All Eulers and Newtons exercises.

+Week 10: mod 1, mod 2

+Week 11: sine practice

+Week 12: Everything (not done yet)

+Week 13: Everything (not tested yet)